-Parents must make an application for their child to join St. George's school.
-Attending the on-site nursery (The Ark) does not guarantee a place or give any priority within the oversubscription criteria.
+Parents must make an application for their child to transfer from the school's nursery to Reception class.
+Attending the nursery does not guarantee a place or give any priority within the oversubscription criteria.

 The oversubscription criteria are listed in the order they are applied.
 Words marked with a number (example, 1, 2, 3) are explained separately in the definition and notes section.
 All applicants will be considered equally according to the criteria set out below by the Admissions Committee of the School Governors.